 Below, you’ll see several of our car and auto accident settlements.
 These include settlements with State Farm, GEICO, Progressive and many other insurance companies.

-Some of these car accident settlements are from this year (2020).
-As you’ll see, others are from 2019.
-Many settlements are from other years.
+Some of these car accident settlements are from this year (2021).
+Most are from other years.

 You’ll even get to see several real settlement checks.
 I’ll tell you what the average car accident injury settlement is.